-The month of November is dedicated to the Souls in Purgatory, whose feast is celebrated on November 2.
-With the exception of the last two days, the entire month of November falls during the liturgical season known as Ordinary Time, which is represented by the liturgical color green.
+The month of January is dedicated to the Holy Name of Jesus, which is celebrated on January 3.
+The first ten days of January fall during the liturgical season known as Christmas which is represented by the liturgical color white — the color of light, a symbol of joy, purity and innocence (absolute or restored).
+The remaining days of January are the beginning of Ordinary Time, which is represented by the liturgical color green.
 This symbol of hope is the color of the sprouting seed and arouses in the faithful the hope of reaping the eternal harvest of heaven, especially the hope of a glorious resurrection.
 It is used in the offices and Masses of Ordinary Time.
-The last portion of the liturgical year represents the time of our pilgrimage to heaven during which we hope for reward.
-The last Sunday, which marks the beginning of Advent, the liturgical color changes to purple, representing a time of penance.

-The Holy Father’s Intentions for the Month of November 2020
+The Holy Father’s Intentions for the Month of January 2021

-Feasts for November
+Feasts for January

-The feasts on the General Roman Calendar celebrated during the month of October are:
+The feasts on the General Roman Calendar celebrated during the month of January are:

 Focus of the Liturgy

-November 8th – 32nd Sunday in Ordinary Time
+January 17th – 2nd Sunday in Ordinary Time

-November 15th – 33rd Sunday in Ordinary Time
+January 24th – 3rd Sunday in Ordinary Time

 Highlights of the Month